 NOTE: Other backup systems, such as an automatic backup system, can be used; however, be aware that Solid does not support these systems due to the many types of configurations for these systems.
 To restore data from such systems, the installer or manufacturer of that system should be contacted for assistance.

 It's a good habit to perform system backups daily, preferably after the work period has ended.
 Once a backup has been created, the USB Flash Drive should be removed from the computer and stored in a safe place.
-Then, if anything happens to the computer, such as fire, theft, or electrical damage, the company's data will remain safe can be easily restored.
-As USB Flash Drives are reused weekly, the newer backup automatically replaces the week-old backup, so that the USB Flash Drive won't run out of space.
+Then, if anything happens to the computer, such as fire, theft, or electrical damage, the company's data will remain safe and can be easily restored.
+As USB Flash Drives are reused weekly, the newer backup automatically replaces the week-old backup so that the USB Flash Drive won't run out of space.